January 10, 2008, the Federal District Court in Chicago issued a permanent injunction against Bill Benson on

 - Oklahoma: The Senate amended the language of the 16th Amendment to have a precisely

-Bill would like to thank those who've contributed or shown
+Bill would like to thank all those who've contributed or shown

 support in the fight against fraudulent taxation.
 Click here